Bath oils

 Oil-based, generally non-foaming (see cream baths) bath additives that remain on the skin as a greasy film.
 This prevents the feeling of dry skin that often occurs after bathing.
 Bath oils are particularly suitable for dry ageing skin and for patients with ichthyosis or atopic eczema.

 The oils used are vegetable oils(wheat germ oil, peanut oil, olive oil, etc.) and mineral oils.
-Emulsifiers and fragrances are also added.
+A distinction is made betweenspreading baths and emulsion baths.
+In the latter case, emulsifiers and possibly fragrances are added.

 General information